 \subsection{Alternative Proof: Discretization}

-In this subsection, we give a second proof for the DI capacity theorem of the Gaussian channel, Th.~\ref{Th.GDICapacity}.
-We show that the theorem can be obtained from our result on the DMC in Th.~\ref{Th.DDICapacity}, using discretization.
-We show that given a Gaussian random variable $X \sim \N(0, A)$, the entropy of the discretized variable is $\approx \frac{1}{2}\log(2\pi eA)-\frac{2\Delta}{\sqrt{2\pi A}}+\log\frac{1}{\Delta}$, where $\Delta>0$ is the discretization step.
+In this subsection, we give a second proof for the DI capacity theorem of the Gaussian channel, Theorem~\ref{Th.GDICapacity}.
+We show that the theorem can be obtained from our result on the DMC in Theorem~\ref{Th.DDICapacity}, using discretization.
+We show that given a Gaussian random variable $X \sim \N(0, A)$, the entropy of the discretized variable is approximately

+where $\Delta>0$ is the discretization step.
 Therefore, as $\Delta$ tends to zero, the discretized entropy grows to infinity.

 Our discretization procedure is similar to the one presented in \cite[see Sec.
 3.4.1]{GK12}.
 Consider a Gaussian random variable $X \sim \N(0, A)$, hence $h(X) = \frac{1}{2}\log(2\pi e A)$.
 Let $J>0$ be arbitrarily large and $\Delta>0$ be arbitrarily small.
 Consider the discretized variable